ThomasBronsveld/blockchain-architecture/README.md

 ## Logic:
 - What are the business rules?
 In this case we use music as an example.
 An artist makes a song.
 A record label pays money to promote this song.
 When somebody uses a streaming service to listen, a smart contract is called upon that the streaming service has with the record label.
 In this contract, the division of costs are mentioned.
 A certain amount goes to the artist some goes to the label.

+To add to this, another organization is added, which is the tax authorities.
+They also get a small amount of money of every streaming, depending on how much money an artist gets.

 - which events are generated?
 * Add/remove/update artist
 * Add/remove song
+* Add streaming service
+* Add record label
-* per-played royalties
+* Per-played royalties
-* produce music
+* Produce music
-* promote music
+* Promote music
+* Money to tax authority

 ## Integration